Photograph: Tara Fisher

-Whisk together the egg yolks, egg and two-thirds of the grated cheese in a small bowl.
+Separate 4 eggs reserving the egg whites for another recipe.
+Whisk together the 4 egg yolks, 1 whole remaining egg and two-thirds of the grated cheese in a small bowl.
 Add the garlic and season with lots of black pepper.

 Cook the pasta in plenty of salted water, according to pack instructions.
 Add the asparagus for the last 3 or 4 minutes.
 Drain, saving half a mugful of the cooking water.
 Return the pasta and asparagus to the pan and add the egg and cheese mixture, stirring constantly.
 Add enough of the reserved cooking water – about 4 tablespoons – to create a creamy sauce that coats the pasta; stir in the basil.
 Scatter with the pine nuts and serve with the remaining cheese.
 Note: this recipe contains raw/partially cooked eggs